buildo/terraform-aws-dockercomposehost/README.md

 These resources are always created:
 - A EC2 instance
+- A Security Group
+    - A Security Group Rule for port 22/tcp
-- A Security Group with open ports specified by variable in_open_ports plus port 22/tcp
+    - A Security Group Rule for each port / port range specified in variable `in_open_ports`

 These resources are created if their variable is set